mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 ### inverted-colors media feature

-The CSS [`inverted-colors`](/en-US/docs/Web/CSS/@media/inverted-colors) media feature lets you detect if a user agent or teh underlying operating system is inverting colors.
+The CSS [`inverted-colors`](/en-US/docs/Web/CSS/@media/inverted-colors) media feature lets you detect if a user agent or the underlying operating system is inverting colors.
 See ([Firefox bug 1794628](https://bugzil.la/1794628)) for more details.

 <table>